code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 Similar to the _ProducingChannel_, a _ConsumingChannel_ bean is specified again using the `DirectChannel` channel type.

 We create a `KafkaMessageDrivenChannelAdapter` that can receive messages from one or more Kafka topics.
-The constructor takes a `MessageListenerContainer` as input parameter.
+The constructor takes a `MessageListenerContainer` as an input parameter.
 We then connect this Channel Adapter to the _ConsumingChannel_ by using the `setOutputChannel()` method.

-In order to test our setup a `CountDownLatchHandler` bean is defined that is linked to the _ConsumingChannel_ using the `@ServiceActivator` annotation.
+In order to test our setup, a `CountDownLatchHandler` bean is defined that is linked to the _ConsumingChannel_ using the `@ServiceActivator` annotation.

 In this example we setup the `MessageListenerContainer` using the `KafkaMessageListenerContainer` implementation.
 This is very similar to what we did in the [Spring Kakfa Consumer tutorial section]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html#create-a-spring-kafka-message-consumer).
 As such we won't go into further details.